Dematerialization

 - You cannot transfer physical securities.
 This has been added as a sub-rule under the existing 9A rule.

-Dematerialization Charges
+Dematerialisation Charges

-It is advised you check with your broker and seek for a written document that confirms the said pricing.
+It is advised you check with your broker and seek a written document that confirms the said pricing.

-Dematerialization Advantages and Disadvantages
+Dematerialisation Advantages and Disadvantages

 - No risk of forgery, theft or loss of the securities you own.